El and His Chosen People: Father of the Canaanite Gods

 Non-deity worship practices also emerged in Canaan, such as earth worship, ancestor worship, and the worship of the dead.
 According to Medico, many of these practices entered Canaan from non-Semitic origins and from the Philistines during the reign of King Nakmad.
 King Nakmad practiced ancestor worship, which involved setting up memorials for deceased kings in forests.
 The Philistines also practiced this worship and searched for gods within the earth to worship.

-There is no doubt that the Canaanites were familiar with various types of sacrifices: plant, animal, and human.
-They offered bread and flour offerings to statues of gods in forests, slaughtered animals, and poured wine on graves for the dead to consume in the afterlife.
-It is believed that the blood of sacrifices was spilled in graves.
 The theological basis for human sacrifice lay in the belief that the sacrificed person would live on after death and even enjoy a happy afterlife, as they would be close to the gods.
 The method of sacrifice depended on the deity it was offered to.
 For example, offerings to the god Melqart were burnt, as were those to the god Baal Hamon in the western Punic regions.

 In Ugarit, animal sacrifices were made in multiples of seven.
 Apart from bulls and sheep, stags, ibexes, and gazelles were also sacrificed.